rbala16/e-commerce-website_rb/README.md

 # 13 Object-Relational Mapping (ORM): E-Commerce Back End

-## Your Task
+## Description

-Your task is to build the back end for an e-commerce site by modifying starter code.
-You’ll configure a working Express.js API to use Sequelize to interact with a MySQL database.
+ Build the back end for an e-commerce site by modifying starter code.
+Moreover, Configure a working Express.js API to use Sequelize to interact with a MySQL database.

 ## Table of Contents